2026 key stage 2 access arrangements guidance

 This guidance details the access arrangements available for pupils participating in the key stage 2 (KS2) national curriculum tests.

-Schools must make an application to the Standards and Testing Agency (STA) to request permission in advance for some arrangements (see section 2).
-Some arrangements do not require permission, but schools must notify STA of their use during the test administration period (see section 6).
-Other arrangements may be used without prior approval, or the need to notify STA, provided they reflect normal classroom practice (see section 10).
+Schools must make an application to the Standards and Testing Agency (STA) to request permission in advance for some arrangements (see Arrangements requiring an application).
+Some arrangements do not require permission, but schools must notify STA of their use (see Arrangements requiring a notification).
+Other arrangements may be used without prior approval or the need to notify STA, provided they reflect normal classroom practice (see School-delegated arrangements).

-Schools should make their applications or submit notifications for access arrangements as early as possible within the application or notification window.
-Requests to make applications or notifications after the deadline has passed cannot be guaranteed and will only be accepted in the most exceptional circumstances – for example, where a pupil’s needs have significantly changed after the application deadline, or a pupil joins the school after the application deadline.
+Schools should submit their applications or submit notifications for access arrangements as early as possible within the application or notification window.
+Applications or notifications submitted after the deadline cannot be guaranteed and will only be accepted in the most exceptional circumstances – for example, where a pupil’s needs have significantly changed after the application deadline, or a pupil joins the school after the application deadline.
+If there are no exceptional circumstances for the request, it will be rejected – for example, in case of human error (including forgetting to apply), last minute connectivity or IT issues, or staff absences.

 1. Overview of access arrangements